30-Year-Old Wide Receiver – Oakland Raiders

 Signed a three-year deal with the Raiders in March of 2014.

-Jones caught 5-of-6 targets for 47 yards and a touchdown in Thursday's 24-20 win over the Chiefs.
+Jones caught two passes on two targets for 11 yards in Sunday's 24-13 win over the 49ers.

 To instantly reveal our fantasy analysis of every player – including James Jones – simply subscribe now.